Inside the Garage of the Internet's Most Hated Self-Help Guru

 "When people hear me or anyone talking about money, there's a part of their brain that immediately thinks: Get rich quick scheme.
 But there have been get rich quick schemes since the dawn of time and I never say anywhere that you're gonna get rich from my steps," Lopez said.
 Which is true, I guess—he never says you're going to drive off in a Ferrari tomorrow—but he does imply that you'll be able to drive a Ferrari someday.

 Leaving the Lopez estate, I was unsure if I'd even peeled back the first layer of this onion.
-I scheduled a follow-up call with him, but even then, it was difficult to tell if he was knowingly scamming people or honestly trying to help them.
+I followed up with Lopez and his assistant, but even then, it was difficult to tell if he was knowingly scamming people or honestly trying to help them.
 Lopez has a habit of speaking in riddles, and seemed more interested in quoting public figures and going on an endless catalog of tangents than giving forthright responses to my questions.
 Like a feral child raised by Ted talks.
 But there were also times when I saw his humanity shine through, and against all odds, it made me feel for him.

 For all his wealth and success, Tai Lopez doesn't have the bravado or swagger of someone who knows in his marrow that he's done something substantial.
 He spoke multiple times over the course of our conversation about searching for happiness and, if I had to guess, I'd say he hasn't quite found it yet.
 Maybe he's internalized all the online hate, something he had to know he'd get when starting this kind of venture.
 Maybe the struggle to prove himself weighs heavy.
 This is a guy who has "MENSA Member" in his Twitter bio, after all.
 Maybe he even feels some guilt about siphoning money from people with nowhere else to turn, even if nothing illegal is going on.